-2017 2018 2020 2021 2022 Hurricane Irma, Village of Estero water monitoring begins Village hires engineer to design and permit Estero River North Branch Drainage Improvements Village of Estero purchases 10-acres along the Estero River
+2017 2018 2020 2021 2022 Hurricane Irma, Village of Estero water monitoring begins design and permit Estero River North Village of Estero purchases 10-acres along the Estero River

 Strategic Stormwater Planning:

 In 2018 the Village of Estero completed its first Stormwater Master Plan.
 Provided below is a summary of the master plan.